Angmar2722/Angmar2722.github.io/CTFwriteups/2021/buckeye2021.md

 ```

 Cool challenge which again involved exploiting the concept of a low order.
 We aren't given the public key of the other person so we can't compute the shared secret.
-However by taking a consecutive set of modular square roots of 1 with respect to the prime `p`, one can generate a public key `B` which only has an order of 4 hence having only 4 possible values of the key which is used to encrypt the flag.
+However by taking a consecutive set of modular square roots of 1 with respect to the prime `p`, one can generate a public key `B` which only has an order of 4 (by Lagrange's theorem as the order of the subgroup divides the order of the group) hence having only 4 possible values of the key which is used to encrypt the flag.

 The solve script :